Thirteenth Session of the Permanent Forum

-Upon arrival at the United Nations, each pre-registered NGO and IPO representative must present their confirmation letter to the gate on 47th street and 1st Avenue in order to enter the UN complex and proceed to the registration desk to obtain a grounds pass.
-Please remember that in order to register on site and gain access to the UN complex you must have already pre-registered online and be in posession of your confirmation letter.
+Upon arrival at the United Nations, each pre-registered NGO and IPO representative must present his/her Letter of Confirmation to the gate on 47th street and 1st Avenue in order to enter the UN complex and proceed to the registration desk to obtain a grounds pass.
+Please remember that in order to register on site and gain access to the UN complex you must have already pre-registered online and bring your printed Letter of Confirmation.

 For security reasons, only official documents (passports, state-issued driver’s license and similar documents), issued by recognized authorities are accepted.
 No other documents will be accepted.